NetSAIL-UCI/Phoenix/README.md

 Store the ip address for later use when performing load generation.

-### Spawning workloads
+### 6.2.3 Spawning workloads

 Next, ssh into `node-0`. <u>*Unless specified, the commands listed in this section are to be executed on node-0.
 We will add when a command needs to be executed from local.*</u>

 Execute the command:

 ```
-python3 spawn_workloads.py --hostfile node_info_dict.json
+python3 spawn_workloads.py --workloads overleaf0,overleaf1,overleaf2,hr0,hr1
 ```

+In case, you're running the scaled version (i.e. 10 nodes), please set `--workloads` params  as `overleaf0,overleaf1`.

 This command will start the deployment process.
-You can view the logs associated to this script in the file `spawn.log`
+You can view the logs associated to this script in the file `spawn.log`.
+This command will spawn two workloads overleaf0 and overleaf1, as stated in section 6 of our paper.
+To spawn all workloads, please input all the workload instances as `overleaf0,overleaf1,overleaf2,hr0,hr1`.
+Note that you should tweak the workloads parameter if you're starting Kubernetes cluster with different number of nodes.
+Additionally, we recommend readers to go through `src/workloads/alibaba/cloudlab/phoenix-cloudlab/spawn_workloads.py` to tweak the script to make it running for different node sizes.

-If issues arise, such as deployments not running correctly or the spawning script stalling, we recommend stopping the script.
-We also provide progress updates via `stdout` on the terminal, which should be clear enough for users to identify if the code is not progressing.
+In addition to the `spawn.log` file, we also provide progress updates via `stdout` on the terminal, which should be clear enough for users to identify if the code is not progressing.
+If issues arise, such as deployments are not running correctly or the spawning script stalling, we recommend stopping the script.
 If the code appears stuck, it's likely that some pods within one of the microservice applications are in a `CrashLoopBackOff` or `Pending` state.

 For users familiar with Kubernetes, a simple debugging step is to delete the affected pod, allowing Kubernetes to automatically restart it without interrupting the script.
 This approach often resolves the issue without the need to restart the entire script.
 If problems persist and readers are unable to debug the error, we suggest stopping the current `spawn_workloads.py` script and running the following command:

 ```
-python3 cleanup.py --hostfile node_info_dict.json
+python3 cleanup.py
 ```

 This will rollback the steps taken to reach the initial state.
 Now restart the script again using the above spawn command.

 If the issue persists, please report to us with the error.

-Once the spawning is complete (`stdout` prints `All pods are running`), you should first check if all the namespaces being displayed:
+Once the spawning is complete (`stdout` prints `All pods are running`), you should first check if all the namespaces are being displayed correctly:

 ```
 kubectl get ns
 ```

-This should list five new namespaces: `overleaf0`, `overleaf1`, `overleaf2`, `hr0`, and `hr1`.
-Next, check all pods in each namespace are in the `Running` state.
+This should list all the namespaces that were passed in `--workloads` params when running the `spawn-workloads.py` script.

 Finally, **from the `local` machine** use the ip address (stored above) to test the following: